Permanent Active Militia: 20th century

-A number of administrative reforms were instituted after the war, with the establishment of the Canadian Army Service Corps in 1901, and the Canadian Military Engineers, Canadian Army Medical Corps, Canadian Ordnance Corps, and the Signalling Corps in 1903.
+A number of administrative reforms were instituted after the war, with the establishment of the Canadian Army Service Corps in 1901, and the Royal Canadian Engineers, Canadian Army Medical Corps, Canadian Ordnance Corps, and the Signalling Corps in 1903.
 On 1 April 1914, PAM had an authorized force of 3,110 soldiers of all ranks, and 684 horses.
 It comprised two cavalry regiments (Royal Canadian Dragoons, Lord Strathcona's Horse), the Royal Canadian Horse Artillery, the Royal Canadian Garrison Artillery, and the Royal Canadian Regiment.

-PAM was not directly mobilized during World War I; with Canadian soldiers serving overseas enlisting the Canadian Expeditionary Force (CEF), a separate force managed by the Ministry of Overseas Military Forces.
+PAM was not directly mobilized during World War I; Canadian soldiers served overseas after enlisting in the Canadian Expeditionary Force (CEF), a separate force managed by the Ministry of Overseas Military Forces.
 However, the Royal Canadian Regiment, an infantry regiment under PAM, was deployed to the Imperial fortress of Bermuda in order to relieve the 2nd Battalion, The Lincolnshire Regiment from garrison duty.
 The members of the regiment were later redeployed to France in November 1915, where its members were integrated with the CEF.
 It was replaced at Bermuda successively by the 38th Battalion (Ottawa), CEF, 77th Battalion, CEF, and 163rd Battalion (French-Canadian), CEF.